homer0/projext/documents/projectConfiguration.md

 > }
 > ```

-This is used by woopack to configure [`watchpack`](https://yarnpkg.com/en/package/watchpack), which is used to watch Node files that need to be transpiled.
+This is used by projext to configure [`watchpack`](https://yarnpkg.com/en/package/watchpack), which is used to watch Node files that need to be transpiled.

 The reason is outside the `targetsTemplate.node` is because this can be used for any other plugin that watches the file system.